Competencies

 Sucking should stop at the end of the oral phase, i.e. by the age of three.
 However, 60-80% of 3-4 year olds continue to suck beyond this age.
 Serious consequences can be expected for the permanent dentition if sucking continues after the age of 5.

-The soother is generally a lesser evil than the thumb.
-A correctly shaped pacifier leads to less maldevelopment of the chewing organ and is also easier to wean off than the thumb.
+Thepacifieris generally less harmful than thumb sucking.
+A properly shaped pacifier leads to fewer malformations of the masticatory organs and is also easier to wean off than thumb sucking.

 It is often difficult to break sucking habits.
 We want to help you and your child with this.
 First, we will talk to your child.
 In some cases, we recommend simple orthodontic, removable appliances such as the oral vestibule plate.
 Loose braces can also help with this.

-Your child can also hand in their pacifier to the pacifier fairy or learn from the thumb princess what happens to the thumb king when they suck their thumb.
+In addition, your child can hand in their pacifier to the pacifier fairy or learn from the thumb princess what happens to the thumb king when they suck their thumb.
 A sucking calendar also helps to stop thumb sucking.
-Ask for your next appointment and we will find the right solution for your child in our orthodontic practice.
+Ask about the next appointment and we will find the right solution for your child in our practice.

 Frequently asked questions / FAQ: Loose braces